megaStar277/tk-dashboard/README.md

 # Function that outputs excel reports based on the unique identifier, in this case its the hard-coded "CustomerID".
 # The values are hard coded here, so this function might require change when using it for your specific case.
 def excelprep(choice, path):
+    # Specify here the location where to look, otherwise errors might pop up
     df = pd.read_csv('/Applications/XAMPP/xamppfiles/htdocs/Data/'+choice, encoding="utf-8", sep=';')
-    # CustomerID is the specifed unique identifier.
+    # CustomerID is the specifed unique identifier. -> customize based on your need
     for row in zip(df.CustomerId.unique()):
         print(row[0])
         xlxwriter = pd.ExcelWriter(path / str(str(row[0])+'customer_data.xlsx'), engine='xlsxwriter') # define wb with writer fn